kimchirice/codecademy/bootstrap/composition_II_in_Red/readme.md

 If you get stuck during this project, check out the project walk-through video which can be found in the help menu.

-Tasks
-0/4 Complete
+Tasks 0/4 Complete
-Mark the tasks as complete by checking them off
+_Mark the tasks as complete by checking them off_

-Hints along the way
+## Hints along the way

-  []1.What about the ordering?
+  [. ]1.What about the ordering?
   Stuck?
 Get a hint

-  []2.Thinking about the layout?
+  [. ]2.Thinking about the layout?
   Stuck?
 Get a hint

-[]3.More complex layouts?
+  [. ]3.More complex layouts?

 Stuck?
 Get a hint